 The MU International Office is the first point of contact for international students applying for full-degree, Erasmus, Study Abroad, and Summer School programmes, and supports MU students who wish to study abroad.

-As we encourage our student population to engage in the conversation around consent it is crucial that our staff have an entry-level understanding of the issues around consent, sexual violence and harassment, their prevalence in experiences of the student population and basic information regarding how to support students if they disclose negative sexual experiences to you.
+As we encourage our student population to engage in the conversation around consent it is crucial that our staff have at least an entry-level understanding of the issues around consent, sexual violence and harassment, their prevalence in experiences of the student population and basic information regarding how to support students if they disclose negative sexual experiences to you.